jheady/kubernetes_project/README.md

 * Generate a key for ansible user: `ssh-keygen -t ed25519 -C ansible -f cloudinit/ansible`
 * Replace public key in user-data file
 * Ensure output directory parent exists, or modify `packer_base.pkr.hcl` and `variables.tf` to point to a desired location.
 Packer build will fail if output directory itself exists, so just make sure it's parent exists.
+* Run `packer init packer_base.pkr.hcl` to install the plugin, followed by `packer build packer_base.pkr.hcl` to get the base image built out.
+* cd into terraform directory and run `terraform init` to download the plugins, then `terraform plan` to see what will be done.
+Finally a `terraform apply` will spin up 3 servers to operate as a cluster.

 # Steps completed
 * The code is written, and confirmed that packer can build the base image.
 * Confirmed that the ansible provisioner from packer works properly.
 * Terraform can now build the nodes without errors.
+* Second ansible run is complete with exception of joining the worker nodes to the cluster (see issues/todo).
+The code is complete though.

 # TODO
 * Test the second ansible run to provision the individual nodes.
+* Figure out how to assign the correct name to the appropriate server
+* Get DNS working between the servers in the VM network
 * Figure out how to automate the entire process.
 In hopes of removing the manual execution of terraform and the second ansible run.

+# Issues
+* When running the second ansible run, it was discovered that the IPs for the worker nodes are not always captured for the correct server name as assigned by terraform.
+Instead, the names are randomly assigned.
+To resolve this will require capturing both the server name and the IP in the variable file.
+* While executing the join_command to attach the nodes to the cluster, they were unable to do so properly because they were unable to route via DNS to the master node.